Virtual reality upstart UploadVR allegedly had in-house 'kink room,' drugs, rampant sexism

 The lawsuit [PDF], filed last week in the San Francisco Superior Court, was brought by its former director of digital and social media.
 She claims the company had a toxic environment in which the management and staff encouraged marijuana use and microdosing with LSD, told lurid tales of sexual experiences, harassed female staff, and had a "kink room" where staff members could go and have sex during the day.

-The director was hired on May 4 last year and claimed that after joining, she found that the cofounders, Taylor Freeman and Will Mason, had set the firm up as a "boys club" and would spend time during the day discussing their sexual exploits.
+The director was hired on May 4 last year and claimed that after joining, she found that the cofounders, Taylor Freeman and Will Mason, had set up the firm as a "boys club" and would spend time during the day discussing their sexual exploits.

-Freeman is alleged to have told the plaintiff that she wasn't his type sexually and wouldn't be featured in marketing materials as she was "too big."
+Freeman is alleged to have told the plaintiff that she wasn't his type sexually, and wouldn't be featured in marketing materials as she was "too big."
 Another employee would boast about having slept with over 1,000 women and never wearing condoms, while others would make openly sexual (and, if true, frankly creepy) comments about female staff members.